shoaibkhanz/agentic-ai-engineering-course/lessons/11_multimodal/article_guideline.md

 - Now, let's dig into the code.
 Using the code examples from the provided Notebook within the <research> tag, use all the code from the <notebook_section_title>`2.
 Applying multimodal LLMs to images, PDFs, and text`</notebook_section_title> section to explain how to
 <what_we_are_implementing>work with LLMs with images and PDFs in multiple formats such as bytes, base64 and URLs</what_we_are_implementing>
-- We will showcase these scenarios by extracting image captions and PDF descriptions using Gemini
+- We will showcase these scenarios by extracting image captions, PDF descriptions and more complex tasks such as object detection using Gemini
-- Here is how you should use and format the code from the <notebook_section_title>`2.
-Applying multimodal LLMs to images, PDFs, and text`</notebook_section_title> section of the provided Notebook along with other notes:
+- Here is how you should use and format the code from the <notebook_section_title>`2.Applying multimodal LLMs to images and PDFs`</notebook_section_title> section of the provided Notebook along with other notes:
     <define_how_the_code_should_be_explained_step_by_step>
     1. Display sample image
     2. Process image as raw bytes: